Finding emergency housing if you feel unsafe

 It may be unsafe for you to return home if you decide to leave.

-Talk to a domestic abuse helpline about your concerns and how to prepare.
+Talk to a domestic abuse helpline about your concerns and how to make a plan to leave your home safely.

 If you stay in your home